 Front/rear track size

 Tire type and size

 Tire Pressure Monitor

-Information on vehicles manufactured before 1981 is limited because VINs had not been standardized prior to that year.
+VIN Info on vehicles manufactured before 1981 is limited because VINs had not been standardized prior to that year.

-A VIN is like a fingerprint for a car and is widely used by the police and many other institutions for investigating and preventing VIN tampering, detecting theft, etc. A VIN is also useful for those looking to buy a pre-owned vehicle, as it provides detailed vehicle specifications and helps to search for vehicle history data.
-If you want to get a comprehensive and detailed overview of a used car’s background, VIN decoding can provide you with relevant and valuable data.
+A VIN is like a fingerprint for a car and is widely used by the police and many other institutions for investigating and preventing VIN tampering, detecting theft, etc. A VIN is also useful for those looking to buy a pre-owned vehicle, as it provides detailed car specs by VIN and helps to search for vehicle history data.
+If you want to get a comprehensive and detailed overview of a used car’s background, VIN search and decoding can provide you with relevant and valuable vehicle data.
 Additionally, you also have an opportunity to check some important aspects concerning vehicle specifications and elements.
-For example, VIN number decoding allows you to compare the originally installed equipment with the current one, find the reason for replacement, if any, and reveal possible causes of various issues that led to it.
+For example, VIN number decoder allows you to compare the originally installed equipment with the current one, find the reason for replacement, if any, and reveal possible causes of various issues that led to it.
 It can be breakage, car accidents, automobile part replacements, etc. Aside from that, a VIN decoder solution like ClearVin is a great option if you want to find out whether a vehicle has ever been stolen.
 One more advantage is that by using a VIN number lookup, you can identify the falsified VIN code if the number in databases is not the same one you see on the automobile.
 It is a useful free VIN decoder feature because thousands of vehicles are being sold with disproved VINs.

 A VIN is usually located somewhere on the body of the vehicle, and you can easily find it if you know where to look.

 List of places where you can find the VIN in a car:

 List of places where you can find the VIN on a motorcycle:

 On the motor near the bottom of the cylinders